drachtio/drachtio-dialogflow-phone-gateway/README.md

     "hotword": "OK Google"
   }
 ```
+Specifies the dialogflow agent to connect calls to, by default.
+> Note: It is possible to override this on a per-DID basis (see below).
-project - the dialogflow agent to execute
+* project - the dialogflow agent to execute
-lang - language dialect to use,
+* lang - language dialect to use,
-events.welcome - optional, if provided an event to send with the initial dialogflow streaming intent request
+* events.welcome - optional, if provided an event to send with the initial dialogflow streaming intent request
-hostword - hotword or phrase to use to "barge in" (i.e. interrupt audio).
+* hostword - optional, hotword or phrase to use to "barge in" (i.e. interrupt audio).
-recordDirectory - option, directory path for the session recording
+* recordDirectory - optional, directory path for the session recording

-Note: route by DID by create config object with the DID as the key.
-See the sample config for an example
+> Note: if `recordDirectory` is provided, recordings of all calls will be creasted and saved in the specified directory.

+To route to different dialogflow projects by DID, see the [example config](config/(local.json/example)) which illustrates how to add configuration where DIDs are keys to an object containing dialogflow information to use for calls arriving on that DID.

 ```
   "callTransfer": {